 One of the reasons why AMPCO®8 is used regularly in the potash industry is because of these properties.
 Stringent manufacturing procedures, severe quality controls and precise chemical composition make AMPCO alloys resistant where other material badly fail.

-Download the Technical Paper «The advantages of Aluminium Bronze in corrosive environments» for free!
+Download the Technical Paper «The advantages of Aluminum Bronze in corrosive environments» for free!